SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 There are two compression mechanisms in place right now:
 - **PAK file compression** (**Project Settings -> Project -> Packaging -> Packaging -> Create compressed cooked packages**) (you can see this by clicking the down arrow as it is an advanced setting). **This should always be left enabled** and dramatically reduces the size of your data PAK (which will include all the cooked content for the project).
 - **Asset compression** (**Project Settings -> Platforms -> HTML5 -> Packaging -> Compress files during packaging**).
 This helps reduce the size of _all_ the files in your packaged project (including compiled WASM and the CSS/JS).
 When this is enabled, many of the packaged files will now have a `.gz` extension (i.e. gzipped).
 This compression means that when the .gz files are served from your hosting environment you must ensure the HTTP header `Content-Type: gzip` is set so the user's browser knows to decompress them (HTML5LaunchHelper.exe already does this for you when testing locally).
 Each hosting environment may do this in a different way - check the relevant documentation for your web server / hosting environment.
-If the header is not set your project may not load correctly in the user's browser.
+If the header is not set your project may not load correctly in the user's browser (this fork may make an attempt with DecompressionStream to work around this in Chrome-based and Safari browsers but you shouldn't rely on this).
+Thus, **asset compression should be enabled/disabled depending on your circumstances.**

-**Asset compression**'s most useful contribution is that it significantly reduces the size of the WASM file (this is the compiled engine / project code), however due to the gzip header requirement it can cause issues.
-Asset compression does not actually reduce the PAK file much further (which is already itself compressed via PAK file compression).
+Asset compression's most useful contribution is that it significantly reduces the size of the WASM file (this is the compiled engine / project code).
+However, it does not actually reduce the PAK file much further (which is _already_ itself compressed via PAK file compression).
 If you encounter any issues where the packaged project works locally but doesn't work in your hosting environment, you should try turning off asset compression, clear the packaged files folder and then package/upload your project again to see if the issue is resolved.
 This lets you know that the missing header is probably the problem.

 ### Customizing the controls / web page